jshinonome/pipe/README.md

 ktrl --start --process pipe --profile q4 --kargs " -gzPath :taq/REDUCED_EQY_US_ALL_REF_MASTER_20230703.gz -hdbPath :/tmp/hdb -partition 20230703 -delimiter '|' -overwrite 1b -dropStart 1 -dropEnd 1"
 ```

+update configurations in `conf` directory, empty target will be skipped.
+This shall support different versions of files, as it checks the header of gz files and use the header to extract columns.

 ### taq_loader.py

 #### Usage